KILTprotocol/portablegabi-tutorial/src/3_verification.md

 ```

 The claimer is required to have both a credential and the public key of the attester who signed it.
-On the other hand, the verifier needs to trust the attester who signed the credential and her latest accumulator.
+On the other hand, the verifier needs to trust the attester who signed the credential and their latest accumulator.

 ### Timestamps

 However, new versions of accumulators could be added to the chain quite frequently.
-The worst case would be, that the claimer needs to update his credential before every verification.
+The worst case would be, that the claimer needs to update their credential before every verification.
-To prevent this, a verifier can signal the claimer that he accepts not only the newest accumulator, but also accumulators which where created after a certain time.
+To prevent this, a verifier can signal the claimer that they accept not only the newest accumulator, but also accumulators which where created after a certain time.
 This timestamp is set using the `reqUpdatedAfter` parameter.
 If the verifier sends the current time, the claimer most likely has to check for the newest accumulator.
-During the verification the verifier needs to decide what he thinks is the latest accumulator.
+During the verification the verifier needs to decide what they think is the latest accumulator.
 This is done using the `latestAccumulator` parameter.
 If the claimer sends a newer accumulator than `latestAccumulator` the verifier accepts this accumulator.

-In short: the verifier accepts an accumulator if it is newer than the newest accumulator he knows of or if it was created after `reqUpdatedAfter`.
+In short: the verifier accepts an accumulator if it is newer than the newest accumulator they know of or if it was created after `reqUpdatedAfter`.

 ## Example